Nebraska Amish: Practice and belief

 Nebraska Amish dress the most conservatively of all Amish groups.
 Their dress is quite different from other Old Order groups because it is less influenced by the plain dress that the Quakers had developed earlier.
 Men are known for not wearing suspenders, trousers are laced up in the back instead.
 Men also wear white shirts, brown denim trousers and jackets and hair at shoulder length.
 The hats of the men are very broad brimmed.
 Women do not wear bonnets, wearing black kerchiefs and flat straw hats instead.
+Women in the Kish Valley and in Union County do not wear straw hats but wear white bonnet like prayer caps and in cold weather wear black head scarves over the bonnet.
+The head scarves are often monogrammed with names or initials.
+Many of the monograms are completed with fabric paint rather than using thread.

 Concerning the use of technologies, the Nebraska Amish are about as restrictive as the Swartzentruber Amish, see table below.
 Like other Old Order Amish, the Nebraska Amish do not use motorized equipment or indoor plumbing.
 Other differences include the fact that they do not place screens on their doors or windows, men only wear white shirts, curtains are not used in homes, buggy tops must be white, men's hair must be shoulder length, no lawn mowers are allowed and houses must not have projecting roofs.

+Recently it was observed in the Kish Valley front mountain Nebraska Amish several minor changes have taken place.
+LED lights are now replacing kerosene lanterns on buggies and inside homes.
+The power tool batteries are charged using small solar panels.
+The retail price of white kerosene in the valley is currently at $7.999 a gallon so these changes could be economically related.
+Recently at Amish auctions, used stainless steel lamp reflectors were being sold as they are no longer needed with kerosene lanterns being replaced with 20 volt LED household lamps.

 Because Nebraska Amish have a relatively small number of youth, they allow dating over the line.
 So young people of different Nebraska Amish groups can date each other; however, when they want to marry they have to decide which of the groups they will join.
 The Nebraska Amish practice bundling.